 Primary faculty appointments recognize a distinct phenotype of providers, educator and researchers that have a commitment to significant contributions with the academic mission.
 All faculty, full or adjunct, are appointed to a primary (home) department.
 Appointments are commonly appointed for one year with an annual renewal process that extends them to an additional year.

 Review and approval by the Promotion and Tenure Committee is required for requests of appointments at rank of Associate Professor or Professor.

-Academic advancement, including promotion on the eligible academic tracks, and/or tenure requires clear demonstration of scholarly activities related to a candidate's professional activities as stated in the Appointment, Promotion & Tenure policy.
+Academic advancement, including promotion on the eligible academic faculty pathway or clinical faculty pathway requires clear demonstration of scholarly activities related to a candidate's professional activities as stated in the Appointment, Promotion & Tenure policy.
 Promotion and tenure are reviewed by the Promotion and Tenure Committee to make a recommendation to the Dean of the School of Medicine.
-Upon approval by the Dean, a review and final approval is required by the WFUHS Board of Trustees.
+Upon approval by the Dean, a review and final approval is required by the WFUHS Board of Trustees..

 Current faculty members with primary appointments in the School of Medicine, may request a secondary appointment(s) in departments they collaborate with closely.